esp-rs/rust-build/README.md

 ```

 If you are using the `idf-rust-examples` image, instructions will be displayed on the screen.
-### Devcontainers
+## Devcontainers

-There is also the option to use an integration with Visual Studio Code using [remote containers](https://code.visualstudio.com/docs/remote/containers).
+There is also the option to integrate with Visual Studio Code using [remote containers](https://code.visualstudio.com/docs/remote/containers).
 With this method,
 we would have a fully working environment to build projects in Rust for ESP boards
-in VScode alongside useful settings and extension, for more information,
+in VScode alongside useful settings and extensions, for more information,
 please, refer to [esp-rs-devcontainer](https://github.com/SergioGasquez/esp-rs-devcontainer).